kmwang123/cme211-notes/lecture-08.md

 ### Creating instances

 * Instances of a class are created by calling the class object as a function

+For example, you can make multiple houses (objects) with the same blueprint (class), so each house is an instance of the blueprint (of the class)

 * Any arguments of the function call are passed to the special `__init__()` method